OZTaekOppa/FastQHandler/README.md

 ```

 ## LICENSE
-**FastaHandler** is available under the MIT license and incorporates various open-source software.
+**FastqHandler** is available under the MIT license and incorporates various open-source software.
 For detailed information on the integrated Python packages, modules, and libraries, and their specific applications within **FastaHandler**, please refer to the [manuscript](https://www.biorxiv.org/XXXX)

 ### Tested Datasets
 Please refer to the example dataset folder for sample data and usage demonstrations.

 ## GETTING STARTED
-**FastaHandler** is developed primarily in Python 3.9+ and Biopython and features 17 modules.
+**FastqHandler** is developed primarily in Python 3.9+ and Biopython and features 17 modules.
 It facilitates data input and output through a Command-Line Interface (CLI), ensuring smooth end-to-end file handling.
 To optimize the use of **FastaHandler**, users should prepare all necessary input files, such as FASTA and TXT formats, in advance.

 ![FASTAhandler Workflow](https://github.com/OZTaekOppa/FastaHandler/blob/main/images/FASTAhandler_Workflow.png)